 Dipartimento di Fisica Teorica, Università di Trieste - 34014 Trieste, Italy, EU

 2 Istituto Nazionale di Fisica Nucleare, Sezione di Trieste - 34014 Trieste, Italy, EU

 Accepted: 12 October 2009

 Two non-directly interacting qubits with equal frequencies can become entangled via a Markovian, dissipative dynamics through the action of a weakly coupled Ohmic heat bath.
 In the standard weak-coupling limit derivation, this purely dissipative effect disappears if the frequencies are different because of the “ergodic average” used by this approach.
 However, there are physical situations where this technique is too rough to capture all the relevant aspects of the dissipative dynamics.
 In these cases, in order to better describe the physical behavior of the open system, it is necessary to go beyond the “ergodic average”.
 We show that, in this more refined framework, the entanglement capability of the environment persists also in the case of different frequencies.

-PACS: 03.67.Bg – Entanglement production and manipulation / 03.65.Yz – Decoherence; open systems; quantum statistical methods.
+PACS: 03.67.Bg – Entanglement production and manipulation / 03.65.Yz – Decoherence; open systems; quantum statistical methods

-© EPLA 2009
+© EPLA, 2009

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.

 Initial download of the metrics may take a while.